 And through doing it is where his faith grew, therefore giving him strength in his faith even more.
 This last part is so awesome “giving glory to God, and fully convinced that what He had promised He was also able to perform”

 Abraham gave glory to God even when his promises had not yet come, yet he still gave glory to God.
 This means that in all things Abraham endured throughout his days, like waking up and feeling old, or hurting and seeing Sarah as well aging, he still in those moments gave Glory to God and in doing so was so convinced that God would come through for him.

-No matter what we are having faith and hope for, I urge you dear friends to give God glory in your promise, to speak your promises daily that God has given you, tell yourself (mind) to be quiet, and allow your ears to hear the promises of God come out of your mouth daily despite your circumstances.
+No matter what we are having faith and hope for, I urge you, dear friends, to give God glory in your promise, to speak your promises daily that God has given you.
+Tell yourself (mind/flesh) to be quiet and allow your ears to hear the promises of God come out of your mouth daily despite your circumstances.
 And in all things giving glory to God!

 Begin to pour out God’s promises out of your mouth and build your faith in the belief by speaking that which does not exist in your life, as though it does exist in your life at this moment.
 And do not cease doing this daily, even if you have to write your promises down and speak them each day to set your focus each day on the promises of God in your life.
-Because it is very important that we do this daily as I believe Abraham did as well each day, to keep us focus minded on what God says and not our circumstances each day.
+Because it is very important that we do this daily, as I believe Abraham did as well each day to keep his mind focused on what God says and not his circumstances each day.